-As the temperatures begin to rise, severe storms start to make headlines around the nation.
+As the temperatures rise, severe storms start to make headlines nationwide.
 When I was growing up, I remember the weather myth that you should keep your windows cracked if a tornado is in your area to equalize the pressure.
 Is this true or a myth?

-- 1. Tornadoes and hurricanes do the most harm.
+1. Tornadoes and hurricanes cause the most injuries and damage.

-- 3. Doorways are the safest spots during earthquakes.
+4. Doorways are the safest spots to be during earthquakes.

-- 5. You can safely drive through floodwaters.
+5. You can safely drive your vehicle through floodwaters.

 No matter how big your car or truck is, driving through floodwaters is never wise.
 First, you can’t see what’s lurking in the water or how deep it is.
 Second, if there’s a strong current, your vehicle can easily be swept away with you trapped inside.
 It’s estimated that two feet of water can float your vehicle.